 In a similar vein, the disused Ligne d’Ouest-Ceinture à Chartres is now the site of the 14 km Coulée Verte du Sud Parisien, officially the Promenade départementale des Vallons-de-la-Bièvre.
 This “greenway” provides an off-road route from the southern suburb of Massy to the edge of Paris.
 The railway line was only ever partially completed: work slowed and was eventually abandoned thanks to the First World War.
 But the reserved space remained, and became a line of green through an otherwise built-up area.
 The route was touted in the 1960s as an extension to the A10 motorway; in the end, the high speed rail line to western France was built here, opening in 1989.
 But this still left room for the Coulée Verte, which opened alongside the LGV in 1996.

 The Petite Ceinture was a railway running in a loop around the edge of Paris, providing a freight link between the terminal stations and a passenger route around the city.
-Very popular at the end of the 19th century, from the early 1900s it faced competition from the metro, and passenger traffic ceased operation in 1934.
+Very popular at the end of the 19th century, from the early 1900s it faced competition from the metro, and local passenger traffic on most of the line ceased operation in 19341.
 While parts continued to be used by freight traffic, others began to fall into disrepair.
 Various changes from then onwards created opportunities for parks.
 For example, in 1986, the site of a demolished goods station in the 20th arrondissement became the Jardin de la Gare de Charonne, named after the station it replaced.
 In 1989 the Jardin de la Dalle-d’Ivry was opened on a former section of the line in the 13th arrondissement.

 Not all of the line was destined for permanent abandonment.
 Most of the Ligne d’Auteuil, the western portion of the Petite Ceinture, was taken over in 1988 by RER line C. At this time, this part of the line (which ran in a trench) was covered over to reduce noise pollution, creating space above for new parks in the 16th and 17th arrondissements: the Square Jan Doornik and the Promenade Pereire.